PhilaeRoetta/PREDICT_PROJECT/manual.md

 The software can be run manually by the software administrator, using an [output_need_manual file](#outputneedmanual) that they prealably [modified](#modifyingoutputneedmanual).
 But the software is also ran automatically, every 12 minutes, by GitHub using GitHub Actions, the file ouput_need being generated automatically.
-The automatic run of the software relies on the calendar management, to know what to run.
+The automatic run of the software relies on the calendar management, to know what to run, and when.

 During the [main run](#mainrun) or ["Init compet" run](#initcompet), DBT performs DML operations on database.
 For each gameday of the season, the begin datetime of the first game, and the begin datetime of the last game is calculated.